 Hiring from our community is a key focus for all our partners here at Terminal B. Working with the Council of Airport Opportunity, a nonprofit that addresses the employment needs of the communities surrounding the New York and New Jersey Metropolitan airports, we promote job opportunities and hiring events across their wide-reaching network of local candidates.
-They are a wonderful resource and partner.
+They are wonderful resources and partners.
 Anyone interested in jobs here at Terminal B – or any of the local airports – can see a list of open positions and register for updates at www.caonynj.com.

-3 Does LaGuardia Gateway Partner’s use local contractors, vendors and suppliers within concessions and maintenance at the terminal?
+3 Does LaGuardia Gateway Partners use local contractors, vendors, and suppliers within concessions and maintenance at the terminal?

 Supporting local businesses in our community is a priority for us.
-From a concessions standpoint, Marshall Retail Group, who operates both our District Market and Bowery Bay Shops, partners with the Queens Economic Development Corporation (QEDC) to feature Made in Queens (MIQ) products in their stores.
+From a concessions standpoint, Marshall Retail Group, which operates both our District Market and Bowery Bay Shops, partners with the Queens Economic Development Corporation (QEDC) to feature Made in Queens (MIQ) products in their stores.

 We also are proud to have just opened a Sweetleaf Coffee in our western concourse, a Queens favorite brand.
 Also, we currently have two commercial opportunities open for bid in the Arrivals & Departures Hall for both Desserts & Coffee and a Quick Service Restaurant.
 Both opportunities are for Airport Certified Disadvantaged Business Enterprises (ACDBE) and submissions are due by July 31st.

-To learn more about these opportunities, as well as upcoming construction and operations & maintenance opportunities, visit the supplier diversity page at www.laguardiab.com.
+To learn more about these opportunities, as well as upcoming construction, operations, and maintenance opportunities, visit the supplier diversity page at www.laguardiab.com.

 4 What steps has Terminal B taken to ensure that it is making a difference when it comes to sustainability?

 5 Giving back to the community is an important part of a successful business model.
-What organizations does LaGuardia Gateway Partner’s support and stay involved with?
+What organizations does LaGuardia Gateway Partners support and stay involved with?

-LaGuardia Gateway Partners will be a long-term neighbor here in Queens and it’s important for us to support our community.
+LaGuardia Gateway Partners will be a long-term neighbor here in Queens, and it’s important for us to support our community.
 Here are a few of the ways we’ve given back since we began operating Terminal B. In addition to providing emergency relief during the COVID-19 pandemic, we’ve continued our multi-year partnership with Port Authority, Delta, and our construction partner – Skanska Walsh Joint Venture – to sponsor a STEM program for local students with the Queens Public Library and the Cradle of Aviation.

 As part of the opening of the new Arrivals & Departures Hall, we tested our baggage handling system by sending thousands of bags through.
-After the testing, we donated $15,000 worth of luggage to local non-profits including Forestdale, The Landing Shelter, Hour Children and Care for the Homeless.
+After the testing, we donated $15,000 worth of luggage to local non-profits, including Forestdale, The Landing Shelter, Hour Children, and Care for the Homeless.